 The net use of cash and cash equivalents for the year ended December 31, 2013 was partly attributable to net investing and repayment of financing activities during the year.
 Net investing activities which used cash included \$0.1 million in purchases of equipment and investment in intangible assets of \$7.5 million.
 The investment in intangible assets includes our \$4.0 million investment in Omeclamox-Pak.
 The cash used in investing activities was offset by our decrease of \$2.5 million in net investment in marketable securities, with the decrease primarily in our VRDN's.
-In addition, we continue to repurchase shares of our common stock, totaling \$4.8 million during the period, discussed in Part II, Item 5, Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities, of this Form 10-K. We also repaid the outstanding balance of our revolving line of credit of \$4.4 million.
+We also repaid the outstanding balance of our revolving line of credit of \$4.4 million during 2013.

-during the year.
 While net cash provided by operating activities was \$0.7 million, the net loss of \$2.2 million contributed to the net decrease in cash equivalents.